 Our executive compensation is generally linked to initiatives completed year-over-year and our financial performance.
 Trends in our returns to Shareholders are not generally determinative of total compensation to our NEOs.

 Outstanding Share-based Awards and Option-based Awards for NEOs

-The following table states the name of each NEO and Option-based and share-based awards outstanding as at November 30, 2021.
+The following table states the name of each NEO and Option-based and share-based awards outstanding as of the financial year ended November 30, 2024.